Skip to content

 Namespaces and Librariesλ︎

 Namespaces are used to organise code into logical groups.
 The top of each Clojure file has an ns form that defines the namespace name.
-The domain part of the namespace name is typically the organisation or community name (e.g. GitHub user/organisation)
+The domain part of the namespace name is typically the organisation or community name (e.g. GitHub organisation or user account name)

 (ns domain.namespace-name)